 What can be done to minimize the presence of influenza virus in my food truck?

-Use these practical measures to protect your customers and employees during the 2012-2013 flu season:
+Use these practical measures to protect your customers and employees:

-Consider offering opportunities to get vaccinated against the flu onsite.
+- Consider offering opportunities to get vaccinated against the flu onsite.
 Workplace vaccination efforts save costs for employers.
 Employers can offer onsite seasonal flu vaccination to workers at no or low cost to their employees.
-If you do not have an onsite occupational health clinic, pharmacies and community vaccinators can be contracted to provide seasonal flu vaccination services onsite.